Oman: Demographics

-By 2020, Oman's population exceeded 4.5 million The total fertility rate in 2020 was estimated to be 2.8 children born per woman; this rate has been rapidly decreasing in recent years.
+By 2020, Oman's population exceeded 4.5 million.
+The total fertility rate in 2020 was estimated to be 2.8 children born per woman; this rate has been rapidly decreasing in recent years.
 About half of the population lives in Muscat and the Batinah coastal plain northwest of the capital.
-Omanis are predominantly of Arab, Baluchi and African origins.
+Omanis are entirely Arab, with certain groups of Baluchi and African descent.
+Around 20 percent of Omanis are of Baloch descent whose ancestors migrated to Oman centuries ago, and are now considered native.

-Omani society is largely tribal and encompasses three major identities: that of the tribe, the Ibadi faith and maritime trade.
+Omani society is largely tribal and encompasses three major identities: that of the tribe, the Muslim faith and maritime trade.
 The first two identities are closely tied to tradition and are especially prevalent in the interior of the country, owing to lengthy periods of isolation.
-The third identity pertains mostly to Muscat and the coastal areas of Oman, and is reflected by business, trade, and the diverse origins of many Omanis, who trace their roots to Baloch, Al-Lawatia, Persia and historical Omani Zanzibar.
-Gwadar, a region of Balochistan, was a Colony of Oman for more than a century and in the 1960s, Pakistan took over the land.
-Many people in this area are Omani and Pakistani.
+The third identity pertains mostly to Muscat and the coastal areas of Oman, and is reflected by business, trade, and the origins of certain Omanis, who trace their roots to Baloch, Al-Lawatia, Persia and historical Omani Zanzibar.
+Omanis of Balochi descent typically use the surname/nisba Al-Balushi.
+Gwadar, a region of Balochistan, was a Colony of Oman for more than a century.
+In the 1960s, Pakistan took over the land, with many Omanis still there.

 Religion

-Even though the Oman government does not keep statistics on religious affiliation, statistics from the US's Central Intelligence Agency state that adherents of Islam are in the majority at 85.9%, while 6.4% are Christians, 5.7% Hindus, 0.8% Buddhists, and fewer than 0.1% are Jews; members of other religious affiliations comprise 1% and the unaffiliated 0.2%.
+Even though the Oman government does not keep statistics on religious affiliation, statistics from the US's Central Intelligence Agency state that adherents of Islam are in the majority at 85.9 percent, while 6.4 percent are Christians, 5.7 percent Hindus, 0.8 percent Buddhists, and fewer than 0.1 percent are Jews; members of other religious affiliations comprise 1 percent and the unaffiliated 0.2 percent.

-Most Omanis are Muslims; these predominantly follow the Ibadi school of Islam, followed by the Twelver school of Shia Islam, and the Shafi`i school of Sunni Islam.

-Virtually all non-Muslims in Oman are foreign workers.
-Non-Muslim religious communities include various groups of Jains, Buddhists, Zoroastrians, Sikhs, Jews, Hindus and Christians.
+Virtually all Omanis are Muslims; these predominantly follow the Ibadi school of Islam, followed by the Shafi`i school of Sunni Islam followed in Northern Oman, particularly in the Al Batinah North and Al Batinah South governorates, with a very small minority following the Twelver school of Shia Islam practiced by Omani Ajam tribes.
+All non-Muslims in Oman are foreign workers which religions include various groups of Jains, Buddhists, Zoroastrians, Sikhs, Hindus and Christians.
 Christian communities are centred in the major urban areas of Muscat, Sohar and Salalah.
 These include Catholic, Eastern Orthodox and various Protestant congregations, organising along linguistic and ethnic lines.
 More than 50 different Christian groups, fellowships and assemblies are active in the Muscat metropolitan area, formed by migrant workers from Southeast Asia.

-There are also communities of ethnic Indian Hindus and Christians.
-There are also small Sikh and Jewish communities.
+There are also communities of ethnic Indian Hindus and Christians, as well as a small Sikh community.